lahdesign/ticTacToe/README.md

 <a href="images/wirefFrame.jpg">Wire Frame Image</a>
 <a href="images/entityRelationshipDiagram">Entity Relationship Diagram</a>

-+I will use moon imagery and feature a very clean and responsive design +I would like to use alpha channels to mimic overprinting, as if you were playing the game with markers in a notebook
+I plan on revisiting this piece using moon imagery and feature a very clean and responsive design.
+Also I would like to use alpha channels to mimic overprinting, as if you were playing the game with markers in a notebook